maashok/othelloAI/README.txt

 	for each move we try out (Since DFS) on just one board --> Creating many boards would be too time intensive

 	Seems to work - Can beat BetterPlayer in under 2 minutes total, but am not able to recurse to depth 6 due to allocation issues (not sure what?)

+Also eventually, have a different depth if running out of time!!!